enterthematrix/toolkit/database/dvd_rental/README.md

 ```
 #### 32. Movie rentals and average rentals in the same category
 (film_id <= 10)
-query to return the number of rentals per movie, and the average number of rentals in its same category
+Query to return the number of rentals per movie, and the average number of rentals in its same category
 ```
 select
   *